 Take a look at the photo above.
 Talk about a dirty, filthy, and abused engine!
 You can see the red clay and sand that had been left on the engine for years!
 I don’t believe the engine had ever been cleaned.
-Dirt and graime was everywhere and we knew that this would be a job, not to make look great, but to look good.
+Dirt and grime were everywhere and we knew that this would be a job, not to make look great, but to look good.

 One of the first things we did was wash the exterior with warm water.
 This greatly helped remove the crab apples and a lot of the dirt and grime that has built up all over the Jeep.
 Once the washing was complete, we used a Nanoskin Autoscrub over the surface of the paint.
 The paint was in such bad condition we used the medium grade Nanoskin.

 We use a foam cannon to spray a degreaser foam onto the engines for cleaning.
-The grime and dirt was so bad we had to perform the process twice!
+The grime and dirt were so bad we had to perform the process twice!
 Look at the red dirt embedded under the hood.
 The degreaser was working its magic and the dirty began to loosen its way from the surface.
-After a few minutes we sprayed the engine off, dried it, then used a non silicone engine dressing.
+After a few minutes, we sprayed the engine off, dried it, then used a nonsilicone engine dressing.